danielsaidi/SwiftUIKit/Sources/SwiftUIKit/SwiftUIKit.docc/SwiftUIKit.md

 ![SwiftUIKit logo](Logo.png)

+SwiftUIKit is a Swift SDK that adds extra functionality to `SwiftUI` and `Swift`.
+It contains additional components, a lot of extensions to native types, and much more.

 The library is divided into the namespaces found in the Topics section below.
 For more information, source code, issues, to sponsor the project etc., visit the [project repository][Repository].